moradiya-neel/threat-hunt-azuki-breach-saga/part-1-port-of-entry/README.md

 1. **Disable compromised accounts** - Immediately disable the kenji.sato account and reset all passwords.
 Also remove the "support" backdoor account.

-2. **Isolate affected systems** - Quarantine AZUKI-SL and investigate 10.1.0.188 for signs of compromise.
+2. **Isolate affected systems** - Quarantine azuki-sl and investigate 10.1.0.188 for signs of compromise.

 3. **Block malicious infrastructure** - Add the following to firewall blocklists:
    - 88.97.178.12 (Initial access IP)